-The Field Museum of Natural History, located in Chicago, USA, is one of the largest natural history museums in the world and keepers of one of the largest collections of mummies found in any U.S. museum.
+The Field Museum of Natural History, located in Chicago, USA, is one of the largest natural history museums in the world and keeps one of the largest collections of mummies found in any U.S. museum.

-Field Museum researchers uses advanced computer tomography (CT) to examine mummies and other objects in the collection.
-The medical imaging technology helps the scientist to virtually examine mummies in detail and gain knowledge about sex, age, health, living conditions and beliefs of the mummified individual.
+Field Museum researchers use advanced computer tomography (CT) to examine mummies and other objects in the collection.
+The medical imaging technology helps the scientist to virtually examine mummies in detail and gain knowledge about sex, age, health, living conditions, and beliefs of the mummified individual.

 When Field Museum first wanted to make the 3D scans of the mummies available for their visitors, they turned to us.
 Over the years we have worked together with researchers and curators to produce several interactive exhibits based on Inside Explorer allowing museum visitors to virtually explore a variety of artifacts, including Egyptian and Peruvian mummies, Martian meteorites, and insects in amber.